asworm/install/README.md

 ## System Requirements

 Calabash Sandbox requires one of the following operating systems:
-- OSX Yosemite
-- OSX El Capitan
+- OSX El Cap and Sierria
 - Windows 10

 The sandbox is not officially supported on other OS versions.

+If you already have rbenv or rvm installed, then this repo is _not_ for you.

 ### Installation